astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment user add

-Adds an existing user from the Workspace to a given Deployment.
+Gives an existing Workspace user access to an Airflow Deployment within that Workspace.
+You must be a Deployment Admin to perform this action.

 ### Usage